BrajBliss/careercomet/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: 🐛 Bug
 about: Report an issue to help us improve
-labels: ["🛠 goal: fix","🚦 status: awaiting review"]
+labels: ["🛠 to fix","🚦 awaiting review"]
 ---

 ## Describe the bug